llkdd1/llkdd1/README.md

 ### Hi there 👋
+🌱 I’m a student of Chongqing University of Posts and Telecommunications
 <!--
 **llkdd1/llkdd1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.